Opening night a success at local drive-in theater

 Popcorn, nachos and pop — just some of the basic items when heading to the movies as Skyway prepares for another season.

-“It’s never anything crazy which is good ’cause it gives us all a chance to get our bearings back and remember how the flow of things go,” said Skyway co-owner Paige Decianico.
+“It’s never anything crazy which is good ’cause it gives us all a chance to get our bearings back and remember how the flow of things go,” said Skyway co-owner Paige DeCiancio.

 They showed four movies, two double features.
 Even with Friday’s cold temperatures, they still expected people.